 Fantastic Canal Studio in Jordaan: Luxurious Canal House Studio

 Combining the atmosphere of a historic canal house with modern furnishing of a 21st-century studio pad, this gorgeous Amsterdam Airbnb is an easy walking distance to many of the coolest attractions and neighbourhoods (plus the tram stop is right outside).
 Recently renovated – and with elevator access (a rarity in Amsterdam) – this bright and beautiful place to stay is perfect for experiencing a modern take on Amsterdam’s classic ‘grachtenpand’ (canal house).

 Best Hostel near Jordaan: Flying Pig Downtown

 This bouncing hostel is one of my long-time favourite hangout hostels in Europe.
 If anyone knows how to make a cool hostel, it’s The Flying Pig.
 While not actually in Jordaan, it’s super close within walking distance, in a central location between the Anne Frank House and Dam Square.
 Once you get to know the Flying Pig chain hostels, you become family and feel so at home in the city.
 Enjoy the cheapest bar in town, chat with the coolest staff, and make amazing friends.

 - Wander the historic streets and soak up the enchanting vibe.

-– Hit up the shops of Westerstraat, Rozengracht, and Elandsgracht, hunt for quirky finds on in the shops of Hazenstraat, and shop in colourful markets like Westerstraat and Noordermarkt.
+- Hunt for quirky finds in the shops of Hazenstraat, and colourful markets like Westerstraat and Noordermarkt.

 - Get to grips with tasty traditional Dutch food.